aHeraud/c-compiler/validation/README.md

 ## Test Structure

-Each test contains a main function.
+Each test contains a main function in a file named `main.c`.
 A zero exit code from the main function indicates success, and a non-zero exit code indicates failure, unless an expected exit code is specified in a file named `exit.expected` in the test directory.
+If the test directory contains a file named `stdout.expected`, then the output that the test prints to stdout will be compared to the contents of the file, and the test will fail unless they match.